thegeekbong/thegeekbong/README.md

 ##### A little about myself :bowtie:

 I love to work with **machines** and watch them *learn* new patterns in a **supervised/unsupervised** manner.
-I am a IT undergraduate from [GGSIP University](http://ipu.ac.in/) and is looking for new opportunities to work in the field of **Arificial Intelligence**.
+I am an IT undergraduate from [GGSIP University](http://ipu.ac.in/) and is looking for new opportunities to work in the field of **Arificial Intelligence**.
 If you want to connect with me, the details are given below.
 Cheers! :tada:

 I love to create a change and stand for the right thing.
 I wish to bring peace and harmony in this world with my skills and help man answers some peculiar questions.  :pray: